TonyPhipps/SIEM/Incident-Response-Plan.md

 - Opportunities to Improve
 - Action Items and the individual assigned to each

 Action items shall be tracked until completion.
-Completed AAR’s shall be stored in the ticket as an attachment.
+Completed AARs shall be stored in the ticket as an attachment.

 ### Signature Development